run-llama/llama_index/llama-index-integrations/agent/llama-index-agent-introspective/README.md

 These classes are used together in order to build an "Introspective" Agent which performs tasks while applying the reflection agentic pattern.
-In other words, an introspective agent produces an initial response to a task and then performs reflection and subsequently correction to produce an improved (upon the initial one) response to the task.
+In other words, an introspective agent produces an initial response to a task and then performs reflection and subsequently correction to produce an improved response to the task.

 ### The `IntrospectiveAgentWorker`